-Operating Income Before Depreciation and Amortization ("OIBDA"), Adjusted OIBDA and Adjusted OIBDA margin are not financial measures calculated in accordance with GAAP in the U.S. OIBDA represents net income plus income tax expense, interest and other costs and depreciation and amortization expense.
+Operating Income Before Depreciation and Amortization ("OIBDA"), Adjusted OIBDA and Adjusted OIBDA margin are not financial measures calculated in accordance with GAAP in the U.S. OIBDA represents consolidated net income plus income tax expense, interest and other costs and depreciation and amortization expense.
 Adjusted OIBDA excludes from OIBDA non-cash share based payment costs and the merger termination fee and related merger costs.
 Adjusted OIBDA margin is calculated by dividing Adjusted OIBDA by total revenue.
 These non-GAAP financial measures are used by management to evaluate operating performance, to forecast future results and as a basis for compensation.
 The Company believes these are important supplemental measures of operating performance because they eliminate items that have less bearing on its operating performance and so highlight trends in its core business that may not otherwise be apparent when relying solely on GAAP financial measures.
 The Company believes the presentation of these measures is relevant and useful for investors because it enables them to view performance in a manner similar to the method used by the Company's management, helps improve their ability to understand the Company's operating performance and makes it easier to compare the Company's results with other companies that may have different depreciation and amortization policies, non-cash share based compensation programs, levels of mergers and acquisitions, interest rates or debt levels or income tax rates.
-A limitation of these measures, however, is that they exclude depreciation and amortization, which represent a proxy for the periodic costs of certain capitalized tangible and intangible assets used in generating revenues in the Company's business.
+A limitation of these measures, however, is that they exclude depreciation and amortization. which represent a proxy for the periodic costs of certain capitalized tangible and intangible assets used in generating revenues in the Company's business.
 In addition, Adjusted OIBDA has the limitation of not reflecting the effect of the Company's share based payment costs or costs associated with the Screenvision merger.
 OIBDA or Adjusted OIBDA should not be regarded as an alternative to operating income, net income or as indicators of operating performance, nor should they be considered in isolation of, or as substitutes for financial measures prepared in accordance with GAAP.
-The Company believes that net income is the most directly comparable GAAP financial measure to OIBDA.
-Because not all companies use identical calculations, these non-GAAP presentations may not be comparable to other similarly titled measures of other companies, or calculations in the Company's debt agreement.
+The Company believes that consolidated net income is the most directly comparable GAAP financial measure to OIBDA.
+Because not all companies use identical calculations, these nonGAAP presentations may not be comparable to other similarly titled measures of other companies, or calculations in the Company's debt agreement.

-The following table reconciles net income to OIBDA and Adjusted OIBDA for the periods presented (dollars in millions):
+The following table reconciles consolidated net income to OIBDA and Adjusted OIBDA for the periods presented (dollars in millions):

-Three Mor nths E nded Six Months Ended ded July 2, 2015 June 26, 2014 July 2, 2015 June 26, 2014 Net income \$ 42.4 \$ 26.4 \$ 3.7 \$ 23.6 Income tax expense 0.1 0.3 0.1 0.5 Interest and other non-operating costs 12.9 15.3 27.4 30.7 Depreciation and amortization 8.2 7.8 16.2 15.6 OIBDA \$ 63.6 \$ 49.8 \$ 47.4 \$ 70.4 Share-based compensation costs (1) 2.9 2.2 5.9 4.2 Merger termination fee and related merger costs (2) 0.9 41.8 Adjusted OIBDA \$ 67.4 \$ 52.0 \$ 95.1 \$ 74.6 Total revenue \$ 121.5 \$ 99.9 \$ 198.4 \$ 170.1 Adjusted OIBDA margin 55.5%) 52.1%) 47.9%) 43.9%
+Three Months Ended Six Months Ended July 2, 2015 June 26, 2014 July 2, 2015 June 26, 2014 Consolidated net income \$ 33.3 \$ 17.9 \$ 3.1 \$ 13.3 Income tax expense 5.8 3.8 1.5 2.1 Interest and other non-operating costs 16.3 18.6 34.1 37.7 Depreciation and amortization 8.2 7.8 16.2 15.6 OIBDA \$ 63.6 \$ 48.1 \$ 54.9 \$ 68.7 Share-based compensation costs (1) 2.9 2.2 5.9 4.2 Merger termination fee and related merger costs (2) 0.9 1.7 34.3 1.7 Adjusted OIBDA \$ 67.4 \$ 52.0 \$ 95.1 \$ 74.6 Total revenue \$ 121.5 \$ 99.9 \$ 198.4 \$ 170.1 Adjusted OIBDA margin 55.5% ó 52.1%) 47.9%) 43.9%

-- (1) Share-based compensation costs are included in network operations, selling and marketing, administrative expense and administrative fee managing member in the accompanying unaudited Condensed Financial Statements.
-These costs represent both non-cash charges and cash charges paid through the administrative fee with the managing member.
-The amount of share-based compensation costs that were non-cash were \$1.7 million, \$1.2 million, \$3.4 million and \$2.4 million for the three months ended July 2, 2015 and June 26, 2014 and the six months ended July 2, 2015 and June 26, 2014, respectively. - (2) Merger termination fee and related merger costs primarily include the merger termination payment and legal, accounting, advisory and other professional fees associated with the terminated merger with Screenvision.
+- (1) Share-based compensation costs are included in network operations, selling and marketing and administrative expense in the accompanying unaudited Condensed Consolidated Financial Statements. - (2) Merger termination fee and related merger costs primarily include the merger termination payment and legal, accounting, advisory and other professional fees associated with the terminated merger with Screenvision.